Why history?

 Support my work

-If you value my work, consider becoming a paid subscriber or buying me a Frappé coffee.
-If you don’t know what a Frappé coffee is, well—shame on you.
+If you value my work, consider becoming a paid subscriber or buying me a Frappé coffee or even a book.
+If you don’t know what a Frappé coffee is—shame on you!
 But seriously, consider this your first history homework and come back to be part of a community of people who share your interests.
 Participate in the comments section, or support this work with a subscription paid or not.
+Whether it’s the price of a single coffee or a book, every contribution matters.
+Your support helps cover the research and resources needed to keep bringing history and archaeology to life—and goes directly toward funding also my upcoming MA in Humanities.

 What would the Father of History say about this Substack?